mozilla-l10n/localizer-documentation/tools/pontoon/translate.md

 ![Activate make suggestions](/assets/images/pontoon/translate/activate_suggest.png)

-A notification will appear at the top of the window, indicating that `Make Suggestions` has been enabled.
+A notification will appear in the window, indicating that `Make Suggestions` has been enabled.

 To switch to Review and Direct Translation Mode, go to the settings menu by clicking on the gear and turn off the `Make Suggestions` option.
 The green `SAVE` button should appear to the lower-right side of the editing space.